inexxt/knuth_bendix/README.md

 # Knuth-Bendix algorithm for monoids

-Small utility for computing word
+Small utility for computing word rewriting systems for a given monoid presentation.

 Based on [wikipedia article on Knuth-Bendix in monoids](https://en.wikipedia.org/wiki/Knuth%E2%80%93Bendix_completion_algorithm)